katrix254/data_science_ml_ai/README.md

 ```bash
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```
+- change the  "your_email@example.com" and enter your email address linked to the git hub account
 - Press Enter to save the key to the default location.
 - Optionally, add a passphrase.

   ## 2. Add the SSH Key to Your GitHub Account:
 Copy the key to your clipboard:
 ```bash